django-salesforce/django-salesforce/docs/migrations.rst

 All migration operations are currently implemented without transactions and without any optimization.
 Every field is processed by an individual command.

+Database table rename is not implemented.

+It is not possible te detect a change in model Meta options.

 All deleted objects and fields remain in a trash bin and they are not purged on delete.